sophiahuangg/interviews/README.md

 1. You will be pulling multiple series.
 Any time you need to do something more than once, use or write a function for it!
 Bonus points for type hints and good documentation (docstrings and comments in the code)
 2. Rather than hard-coding the URL in, use the `params` argument in `requests.get()`, which will form the URL for you (see example below -- or the [requests docs](https://docs.python-requests.org/en/master/user/quickstart/)).
 3. You don't need to do anything super complicated -- remember that this is meant to test your core competencies, not if you can build a complex system from scratch.
 We do not need you to write a fully functioning API wrapper, just something that accomplishes this particular task.
-4. If you are using Python, the only packages you should need are `pandas`, `matplotlib.pyplot`, and `requests`.
+4. If you are using Python, the only packages you should need are `pandas`, `plotly`, and `requests`.
 You will also need `load_dotenv()` from the `dotenv` package -- as shown above.
-You are welcome to use more libraries for plot styling or anything else (`seaborn`, for example) -- but that is up to your discretion
+You are welcome to use more libraries for plot styling or anything else (`seaborn` or `matplotlib`, for example) -- but that is up to your discretion
 5. Style points matter in your plots!
 We are looking for, among other things, good data communication.
 Play around with the plot styling options for a bit (but don't stress it too much)!
+Our suggestion is to first always look for themes and/or templates that fit the style you're hoping to achieve
 6. Comment, comment, comment -- code only you can understand is useless code
 7. Along that line, try to make your code as readable as possible -- we do have to read it after all :)